 It actually works once you get used to it, but it adds an unnecessary extra step and feels clumsy.
 Navigation, therefore, feels sporadic and illogical with a lot of going backwards and forwards.
-Another irritation is that if you want to demo a game rather than play for real money you have to reload the entire site and start again…
+Another irritation is the time it takes some pages to load...

 Onto the design then, and surprisingly, it doesn’t feel tacky.
 I'm not usually big on themed designs but I have to say that 777 have done a great job.
-The graphics have been altered to give them an antiquated feel, but the site still moves at a modern pace.
-Everything seems to load quickly both from page to page and game to game.
+Some of he graphics have been altered to give them an antiquated feel, but the site still feels like a contemporary place to bet - like a saloon themed restauraunt.
+And although page loads can be slow, game loads aren't.

 It’s not as though anything is missing, it’s just that a lot of it wasn’t where I expected it to be, and even if I was a fan of the setup I still think they have some fine tuning to do to make it easier to handle.

-The 777 mobile app retains the 1950's western US theme, but the remodel for the small screen has given it a kick in right direction in terms of functionality; and they have done away with the old school graphics, too, everything looks much better.
+The 777 mobile app retains the 1950's western US theme, but the remodel for the small screen has given it a kick in right direction in terms of functionality and whole thing feels slicker.

 The app is decent, it is basic to say the least but certainly fit for purpose.
-There are very few display panels, promos or other features on there, the whole thing is designed to deliver games and not a lot more.
-Saying that, you will get annoying pop ups when you first log in but they quickly subside.
+There are very few display panels, promos or other features on there, the whole thing is designed to deliver the games quickly and nothing more.
+That said, game navigation is still an issue unless you are doing a specific search.

-It is possible to start this app and be playing a game in under ten seconds, in fact I would be surprised if it took you any longer considering there is very little else there.
+It is possible to start this app and be playing a game in under ten seconds if you know the title you are after, in fact I would be surprised if it took you any longer considering there is very little else there.
 The games are easy to see, the menu system is a simple case of swiping left or right then scrolling through the options, and the product moves well from section to section.

 It’s satisfying to use but they could do with adding further categorisation options, especially for the slots genre.
-There is a lot of scrolling to be done otherwise, and no search bar which seems like a glaring error.
+There is a lot of scrolling to be done otherwise, and no useful filtering options which is a glaring error.
 Non game related content is all housed under the menu button, so nothing but your balance and the games are on display.